Willow bark contains a chemical called salicin, which is similar to aspirin. It has pain and fever reducing effects in the body.

 Bleeding disorders: Willow bark might increase the risk of bleeding in people with bleeding disorders.

-Kidney disease: Willow bark might reduce blood flow through the kidneys, which might lead to kidney failure in certain people.
+Kidney disease: Willow bark might reduce blood flow through the kidneys.
+This might lead to kidney failure in some people.
 If you have kidney disease, don't use willow bark.

 Surgery: Willow bark might slow blood clotting.
-There is a concern it could cause extra bleeding during and after surgery.
+It could cause extra bleeding during and after surgery.
 Stop using willow bark at least 2 weeks before a scheduled surgery.